Mental health and BAME

 Mental health affects individuals of all races, cultures, ages, genders, religions and income levels.
 Awareness and outreach are crucial components to addressing disparities within the counselling profession.
 A large number of BAME are unaware of the resources and services available to them.
 Some may seek counselling from church or community leaders, or elder in their family.
 There’s nothing wrong with that in itself, but it’s also important to be able to speak to a professional outside of the community, and therefore to provide information and resources.

 More programs, like the one created by the Office of Behavioral Health Equity, are being created to make sure quality of care is available to all.
 If you want to help, begin by educating yourself on issues faced by BAME and support organisations such as Black Lives Matter, read books, listen to podcasts, and so on.

 Beecholme Adult Care is proud to provide online counselling services to help people lead a happier life.
-BAC makes therapy and counselling available for all, and affordable, with a free welcome session.
+BAC makes therapy and counselling available for all, and affordable, with some of our counsellors offering a free welcome session.